apavlovics/sonya-v2/README.md

 ## Code Formatting

 The project uses [Prettier](https://prettier.io/) for code formatting.

 To reformat all files, execute:

+    npx prettier . --write

+To check that all files are correctly formatted, execute:

-    npx prettier --write .
+    npx prettier . --check

 ## Testing